Haematology

 As a Centre of Excellence for myelodysplasia we have expertise in matched and unrelated transplants for the treatment of myelodysplastic syndrome (MDS)

-Twenty years ago we began conducting autologous transplants (where a patient is treated with their own cells) and we now run the UK’s largest programme of complex transplants, including non-related adult and parent-to-child bone marrow transplants and cord blood cell transplants.
+Thirty years ago we began conducting autologous transplants (where a patient is treated with their own cells) and we now run the UK’s largest programme of complex transplants, including non-related adult and parent-to-child bone marrow transplants and cord blood cell transplants.
 We have a large unit with experts in every disease type which is internationally recognised.

 King’s is one of the world’s leading centres for the treatment of leukaemias and is the only centre in Europe to have clinical and research expertise in all the main disease areas, including: